 There's hope now

-I still have stiff neck, mild headaches a tension headaches (the tension are quite intense, the pain level is acceptable).
+I still have stiff neck, mild headaches a tension headaches (the tension is quite intense, the pain level is acceptable).

 I also still have ringing in my ears.

-The ENT recommands another 2 months of Pantomed treatment + targeted physical therapy to improve motion range and decrease neck muscle tensions.
+The ENT recommends another two months of Pantomed treatment + targeted physical therapy to improve motion range and decrease neck muscle tensions.

-This should bring me more benefits and by the end of august, we we’ll see each other again and think of what’s next.
+This should bring me more benefits and by the end of August, we’ll see each other again and think of what’s next.

-So, a lot less pain and some hope that this condition that has been going on for 8 years could finally come to an end, that’s a real life changer…
+So, a lot less pain and some hope that this condition that has been going on for eight years could finally come to an end, that’s a real life-changer…